n_build_threads. Controls the number of threads used to build

 mixed binary and real-valued data and want to apply PCA to both data types.
 It's

-normal to apply centering to real-valued data but not to binary data.umap_transform
+normal to apply centering to real-valued data but not to binary data.umap_transform, where negative sampling was over

-the size of the test data (should be the training data).verbose = TRUE
+the size of the test data (should be the training data).verbose = TRUE, log the Annoy recall accuracy, which may help tune

-, which controls the number of threads used
+values of n_trees and search_k.n_sgd_threads, which controls the number of threads used

 in the stochastic gradient descent.
 By default this is now single-threaded

-respectively, but scaled so that
+like spectral, normlaplacian, laplacian respectively, but scaled so that

 each dimension has a standard deviation of 1e-4.
 This is like the difference

-: set this to a positive integer to reduce matrix of
+between the pca and spca options.pca: set this to a positive integer to reduce matrix of

 data frames to that number of columns using PCA.
 Only works if

-.
+metric = "euclidean".
 If you have > 100 columns, this can substantially

 improve the speed of the nearest neighbor search. t-SNE implementations often

-set this value to 50.metric
+set this value to 50.metric: instead of

-specifying a single metric name (e.g. metric = "euclidean"
+specifying a single metric name (e.g. metric = "euclidean"), you can pass a

 list, where the name of each item is the metric to use and the value is a vector